beyonddream/snowid/README.md

 ## Credits

-The idea/design is borrowed from BMC's (formerly Boundary) flake server written in Erlang.
+* The idea/design is borrowed from BMC's (formerly Boundary) flake server written in Erlang.
 More details are in the original [post](http://archive.is/2015.07.08-082503/http://www.boundary.com/blog/2012/01/flake-a-decentralized-k-ordered-unique-id-generator-in-erlang/).
+* Twitter snowflake id generator.